ScottPierce/kotlin-html/README.md

 [![CircleCI](https://circleci.com/gh/ScottPierce/kotlin-html/tree/master.svg?style=svg)](https://circleci.com/gh/ScottPierce/kotlin-html/tree/master)

 # Why this library?
-I was seeking a simple Kotlin server templating DSL that I could use for a project, [https://www.arseldrivingschool.com](https://www.arseldrivingschool.com).
+I was seeking a simple Kotlin templating DSL that I could use for a project, [https://www.arseldrivingschool.com](https://www.arseldrivingschool.com).
 I found [kotlinx.html](https://github.com/Kotlin/kotlinx.html), but upon initial use, I found that it's API was clunky, lacking in features that I needed (i.e. styles), and lacking in features that I wanted (i.e. immutability).
 I also found that